raweng-academy/core-JS-coding-test/README.md

 # Project Description

-This repository contains the set of questions that have to be solved as a part core JavaScript Training.
-THe test consists of a set of questions which have to be solved and the solution should meet the criteria set in the test folder.
+This repository contains the set of questions that have to be solved as a part core JavaScript training.
+The test consists of a set of questions which have to be solved and the solution should meet the criteria set in the test folder.

 ## Instructions